 The Don’t Bully Me (DBM) Project is working to bridge the gap that exists between those who are victims of bullying, parents, schools, teachers and the rest of the community with the goal of putting an end to bullying.
 The DBM Project aims to focus on providing legal services to resolve – through court order or other legal remedies – situations where serious incidents of repeated physical, social, and/or verbal bullying is occurring.

 Educate today with a speaker on cyberbullying

 Much of what is happening today lies in a lack of understanding of what cyberbullying is and how much pressure it puts on kids.
 That’s where we can help you.
-You can book a speaker through this website to come speak at your school about the dangers of cyberbullying.
-These speakers will educate the students and staff on what cyberbullying is, what the laws are and how you can help protect yourself and other students from being victims.
+You can book a speaker through this website to speak at your school about the dangers of cyberbullying and educate your students on David’s Law.
+Our presenters will educate students and staff on what cyberbullying is, what the laws are, and how you can help protect yourself and other students from being victims.